 WHAT IS THE PORTUGAL GOLDEN VISA?

-The Portugal Golden Visa is a residence-by-investment program that enables non-EU investors the rights to reside, work and study in Portugal in exchange of an investment of at least EUR 280,000.
-This Portuguese program allows for successful applicants to qualify for either permanent residency or citizenship after 5 years.
+The Portugal Golden Visa program offers non-EU investors the opportunity to reside, work, and study in Portugal by investing a minimum of EUR 280,000.
+Through this program, applicants can qualify for permanent residency or citizenship after 5 years.

 Advantages of the Portugal Golden Visa

 - Spouse or common law partner